formidablejs/formidablejs.org/docs/installation.md

 :::info

-Please note Formidable is not yet fully compatible with Bun, but we are working on it.
-If you would like to use [Bun](https://bun.sh/), please install the latest version.
+Please note Formidable is not yet fully compatible with [Bun](https://bun.sh/), but we are working on it.

 :::